 Ervianti and Puji Pujiono

-Ervie currently works as Pilates instructor in Bangkok and she is also in-charge of the United Nations Women’s Club of Thailand (UNWC).
+The late Ervie Pujono was a pilates instructor in Bangkok and until her death in May 2017 she was in-charge of the United Nations Women’s Club of Thailand (UNWC).
 Prior to moving to Bangkok, she worked as an Administrative Manager of the UN Mission for East Timor and various other civil society services in Indonesia.
 In the past, Ervie also taught Indonesian language and culture at Keisen University in Japan.
-Puji, her husband, is currently, serving as a regional adviser on disaster risk reduction in UN ESCAP in Bangkok.
-An Indonesian with doctoral degree on social work from the University of the Philippines, he played a key role in the establishment of the regional agreement and platform for disaster management in ASEAN and continue to work along this lines in different parts of the world.
+Puji, her husband, has recently retired from serving as a regional adviser on disaster risk reduction in UN ESCAP in Bangkok.
+An Indonesian with doctoral degree on social work from the University of the Philippines, he played a key role in the establishment of the regional agreement and platform for disaster management in ASEAN and continue to work along these lines in different parts of the world.

 Giuseppe Sciortino is Professor of Sociology of Development and International Migration at the University of Trento, Italy.
 Starting 1999, he has been involved in several researches and action programs in Cambodia.
 He contributed with New Humanity to the establishment of graduate and postgraduate programs in social sciences and tourism at the Royal University of Phnom Penh.